BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-manual-or-loose-file-mods.md

 ## How to uninstall loose file mods

+Here is a guide for uninstalling all mods in your game (loose/manual file mods are also covered): https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-remove-mods

 If you want to uninstall any loose file mods, you will need to find the corresponding files again.

 For example if you installed a tattoo mod, where you needed to move the "Generated" folder into the "Data" folder, go to your data folder and delete the "Generated" folder.